temporalio/documentation/docs-src/concepts/what-is-a-data-converter.md

 id: what-is-a-data-converter
 title: What is a Data Converter?
 sidebar_label: Data Converter
-description: A Data Converter is a Temporal SDK component that serializes and encodes data entering, stored on, and exiting a Temporal Cluster.
+description: A Data Converter is a Temporal SDK component that serializes and encodes data entering and exiting a Temporal Cluster.
 tags:
   - term
   - explanation